 To begin trading forex from Cameroon, your first step would be to find a dependable online forex broker that meets your needs.
 You’ll also want to have a viable trading plan with a profitable strategy, or you could follow a successful trader and copy their trades through a social trading platform.

 Retail forex transactions have no oversight from the BEAC in Cameroon, but many forex brokers that accept clients from Cameroon are regulated in their local jurisdictions by agencies such as the Financial Conduct Authority (FCA) in the UK and the Australian Securities and Investment Commission (ASIC).
 EU brokers also need to operate under the Markets in Financial Instruments Directive II (MiFID II) in the EU.

-If you choose a U.S.-based broker, their oversight probably comes from the National Futures Administration (NFA) and the Commodities Futures Trading Commission (CFTC).
+If you choose a U.S.-based broker, their oversight probably comes from the National Futures Association (NFA) and the Commodities Futures Trading Commission (CFTC).
 As you can note from the table below, you have many well-regulated forex brokers to choose to trade with from Cameroon.